Skip to main content

 In July this year, New Zealand Food Safety carried out targeted consultation with representative members of the red meat sector, Deer Industry Association NZ, NZ Pork, NZ Petfood Association and OSPRI on proposed amendments to the Animal Products Notice: Production, Supply and Processing (the PSP notice).

-The proposed amendments include requirements that were uplifted from the Operational Code: Red Meat Post-mortem Examination into the PSP notice.
-Some of these amendments are referenced in the draft Specified Meat for Export with Official Assurance notice.
+The proposed amendments included requirements that were uplifted from the Operational Code: Red Meat Post-mortem Examination into the PSP notice.
+Some of these amendments were referenced in the draft Specified Meat for Export with Official Assurance notice.

 Consultation documents